Common Types of Rashes in Newborns and Babies

 Nappy Rash

-As the name suggests, nappy rash is a red rash, sometimes with spots, pimples or blisters, that can develop on your baby’s nappy area.
+As the name suggests, nappy rashis a rash, sometimes with spots, pimples or blisters, that can develop on your baby’s nappy area.
+Nappy rash may appear red in colour on white skin or darker, lighter or violaceous in skin of colour.

 Nappy rash can be triggered by: